Lamden/docs/docs/wallet/transactions_overview.md

 #### Stamps
 Transactions on the Lamden Network are paid for in "Stamps".
 Stamps are converted to TAU in the system and deducted from your wallet balance.
-If you do not have a sufficent TAU balance then your Tx will either fail to be accepted by the network or fail during execution.
+If you do not have a sufficient TAU balance then your Tx will either fail to be accepted by the network or fail during execution.